FrozenCow/node-gitteh/README.md

 ### Building

-In order to build Gitteh, you first need to install coffee-script.
-[Coffee-script](http://coffeescript.org/) is not needed to use the library, only to work with the source.

-    npm install -g coffee-script

-Next, you need to install gitteh's dependencies.
+We use npm to install gitteh's dependencies, build the native bindings and compile the coffeescripts.
 In gitteh's root directory, run:

     npm install

-Lastly, you need to compile and build gitteh

-    cake build

-It should generate `lib/gitteh.js` for you to use.
 Happy hacking!